TomRegan/AdvancedJava/NOTES.md

 ## command line tools

-CLI tools have the benefit of running locally.
+CLI tools have the benefit of being able to run locally.
 VisualVM etc use jmx which can be difficult to use in a firewalled setting.

+### jmap

-### jmap - use to snapshot memory usage; there aren't likely to be any domain objects in the top 10, so that may indicate a memory leak.
+Use to snapshot memory usage; there aren't likely to be any domain objects in the top 10, so that may indicate a memory leak.

 <> == things which are in PermGen

+### jstack

-### jstack - use to spot lock contention; don't snapshot more that once every 100ms or the snapshotting will affect the running application.
+Use to spot lock contention; don't snapshot more that once every 100ms or the snapshotting will affect the running application.

 threads in BLOCKED which are locked on the same monitor may be deadlocked.